kBite/scripts/README.md

 # scripts
-That's where I put some scripts which might be useful to others
+Some scripts which might be useful to others